jaminNZx/ESP8266-WS28xx-Blynk/README.md

 * Download the project INO file.
 * Download and install the Blynk Mpbile App for iOS or Android.
 * Create a new project in the Blynk app and email yourself the auto generated auth token.
-* Paste the auth token in to the project file along with your Wifi SSID and PASS.
+* Paste the auth token in to the project file along with your Wifi SSID and PASSWORD.
+* Upload sketch to your ESP hardware.
- ___If you are using ArduinoOTA to update over the network then also set a device hostname___
+___If you are using ArduinoOTA to update over the network then also set a device hostname and power cycle your hardware after first upload otherwise OTA won't work___

 #### Libraries required: